Daimler sees no risk of overcapacity in China yet

 He added that sales had risen significantly in China this month so far and he was confident for 2016.

-Unlike rival luxury carmakers BMW (BMWG.DE) and Audi (VOWG_p.DE), Daimler is still on a strong growth path in China thanks to a series of new model launches and the fact that it was later to enter the market and is starting from a lower base.
+Unlike rival luxury carmakers BMW and Audi , Daimler is still on a strong growth path in China thanks to a series of new model launches and the fact that it was later to enter the market and is starting from a lower base.
+(Reporting by Edward Taylor and Ilona Wissenbach; Writing by Georgina Prodhan)